 - Jus-Rol Puff Pastry

-To save time and stress while working with dough, roll the dough on a piece of parchment paper.
+While working with dough, roll the dough on a piece of parchment paper to save time and stress.
 As a result, the dough easily transfers to the baking sheet before cooking.

 After baking, the parchment paper allows for the galette to slide nicely onto the serving platter.

 ADDING THE ROASTED AND RAW VEGETABLE TO THE SAVORY GALETTE

 When the vegetables are half roasted, spoon them into the center of the rolled-out dough.

 Next, add the uncooked asparagus, onions, zucchini, and tomatoes around the roasted vegetables.

 COOKING TIP FOR BAKING AND SERVING THE SAVORY GALETTE